epiclyblu/cli-status/README.md

 ### Notes
 - Uses the **rich** module for generating the table and the color coding in the terminal
 - Updates **dynamically**; get updates in real time
+- Choose everything: the ping timeouts, intervals, and packets, as well as the cooldown
 - Color coded latency, packet loss, and HTTP response codes

 ### Instructions